jmswycode/encryption-shortcut/README.md

 1. **Encrypt a Message:**
    - Type the message you want to send.
-   - Select the text you want to encrypt and press `CTRL + SHIFT + G`.
+   - Select the text you want to encrypt and press `CTRL + SHIFT + Y`.

 2. **Decrypt a Message:**
-   - Select the encrypted text you want to decrypt and press `CTRL + SHIFT + R`.
+   - Select the encrypted text you want to decrypt and press `CTRL + SHIFT + G`.

 3. **Decrypting a Message from a Friend:**
    - If the encrypted text was sent by a friend, copy and paste it into the text area first.